typetron/typetron.org/tutorials/twitter-clone/tweets.md

 This information is used by Typetron to better understand you app, and it also has some other benefits that we will see throughout the tutorial.
 You can find more information about [relationships here](/docs/orm).

-Saving these files will automatically create the _tweets_ table for you in the sqlite database from inside the project.
+Saving these files will automatically create the _tweets_ table for you in the database.
-You can check this database by opening the _database.sqlite_ file with a SQLite client.

 > _**Question**_: Why is the database updated automatically?
 >